 - ✓ Wash your hands with soap and water or use hand sanitizer, especially after touching frequently used items or surfaces. - ✓ Avoid touching your face. - ✓ Sneeze or cough into a tissue, or the inside of your elbow. - ✓ Frequently disinfect used items and surfaces as much as possible. - ✓ Strongly consider using face coverings while in public, and particularly when using mass transit.
-Individuals must abide by the Court's mask policy while in the courthouse. - ✓ Maintaining at least 6 feet of separation, but more whenever possible.
+Individuals must abide by the Court's mask policy while in the courthouse. - ✓ Maintaining 6 foot separation and other social distancing measures.

+Maintaining at least 6 feet of separation, but more whenever possible.